Timeline - Libya's civil war nears end

 September 8 - Interim prime minister Mahmoud Jibril arrives in Tripoli on his first visit since it was taken by his forces.

-September 11 - Libya starts producing oil again.
+September 11 - Libya has started producing oil again, Jibril says.
 Niger says Gaddafi's son Saadi has arrived there.

 September 13 - Interim government chief Mustafa Abdel Jalil makes his first speech in Tripoli to a crowd of about 10,000.